mezzio/mezzio-swoole/docs/book/v2/how-it-works.md

 The HTTP server of Swoole is a PHP class that offers callbacks on a number of events, using the `on(string $name, callable $action)` method.

-The request handler implemented in zend-expressive-swoole is a runner that enables the execution of an Expressive application inside the `on('request')` event of `Swoole\Http\Server`.
-This runner is implemented in the `Zend\Expressive\Swoole\SwooleRequestHandlerRunner` class.
+The request handler implemented in mezzio-swoole is a runner that enables the execution of an Mezzio application inside the `on('request')` event of `Swoole\Http\Server`.
+This runner is implemented in the `Mezzio\Swoole\SwooleRequestHandlerRunner` class.

 The basic implementation acts similar to the following: